American Estate Planning Series

 Step 1: Understand the Basics

-Start by understanding how estate planning works in Georgia.
+Start by understanding how estate planning works in New York.

 • What a will does (and doesn’t do)